kb-press/ndsplines/readme.rst

 Generally, we construct data so that the first `ndim` axes index the independent variables and the remaining axes index output.
-This is a generalization of using rows to index time and columns to index output variables for We can also create an interpolating spline frm a tidy data format:
+This is a generalization of using rows to index time and columns to index output variables for time-series data.

+We can also create an interpolating spline from a tidy data format:

 .. code:: python